-Now each row displays a single column name and value, as well as the column comments if available.
+Now each row displays a single column name and value, as well as the column data types and the column comments if available.
 The Next Record and Previous Record on the grid toolbar can be used to navigate through the result set.
 To switch back to the Multi Record View, press the Single Record View button again.